Clinical Experience

 Frequently Asked Questions

-In addition, each student is required to successfully complete two full-time Level II placements.
-For occupational therapy students, each Level II placement is 12 weeks duration.
-While occupational therapy assistant students have Level II placements that are 8 weeks duration.
-These Level II placements should be viewed as a 40-hour work week for three months in one setting, then another in a different setting.
-Schedules do vary.
+Level II Fieldwork Experiences are 8 weeks in duration for the associate’s degree and 12 weeks in duration for the master’s and doctoral degree.
+Each student is required to successfully complete two full-time Level II fieldwork placements, each being in a different setting.
+Schedules vary depending on the fieldwork site.
 For example, days in hospitals can be longer, and days in school systems can be shorter.
 Some sites may have evening hours and others weekend hours.
 Some weekly schedules involve four 10-hour days.
 Part-time fieldwork may be available in special situations and is determined on a case-by-case basis.

 There are no mandatory types of Level I or Level II Fieldwork experiences.
 Students work with individuals of different ages throughout their lifespan with a variety of physical, cognitive, and psychosocial conditions in a variety of practice settings.

-The Health Insurance Portability & Accountability Act (HIPAA) training is an important part of confidentiality not only for Fieldwork but for ethical clinical practice.
-You must complete the online HIPAA training for admission to Thomas Jefferson University as part of your pre-matriculation requirements.
-Additionally, you may have to complete HIPAA orientation or training at your Fieldwork placements.
+Health Insurance Portability & Accountability Act (HIPAA) training is an important part of confidentiality not only for fieldwork but for ethical clinical practice.
+You must complete an online HIPAA training course for admission to Thomas Jefferson University as part of your pre-matriculation requirements.
+Additionally, you may have to complete further HIPAA training as a fieldwork site requirement.